Does the thought of planning literacy centers overwhelm you?

 I hope the information on setting up student groups, choosing your centers, and effectively organizing materials and classroom space has been useful to you!

-Stay tuned because in my next post I’ll share my favorite tips for how I introduce new centers and keep kids accountable, on-task and working hard while I meet with small groups of friends!
+Head to my next post I’ll share my favorite tips for how I introduce new centers and keep kids accountable, on-task and working hard while I meet with small groups of friends!

 Pin For Later